koraydarwin/earthml/exoplanet.md

 - It contains information about time, the brightness (aperture photometry flux) and its error, moment-derived row/column centroid and their errors, aperture photometry flux after pre-search data conditioning and its error, column/row position correction based on bright stars, and finally, PSF (Probabilistic Spectrum Fitting) -fitted column/row centroid position correction based on bright stars.
 The unit of the data that is with flux is is e/s and the rest is in pixels.
 All of this information is located in “fits” light curve data format column by column.

-- According to these columns, we need to extract time domain features.
-In the previous works that are done with machine learning, Time Series Feature extraction based on scalable hypothesis tests (TSFresh) (Christ et al. 2018) is used.
-This process contains commonly used techniques such as Fourier Transform, resampling (with 1 hour interval), interpolation if the data is not complete and scaling.
-Once the time domain light curve data is extracted, we can start the machine learning stage.
+- According to these columns, we need to extract time domain features, and for training phase we will use the flux and time columns, like done in the previous works.
+But, there is another method that is used which is Time Series Feature extraction based on scalable hypothesis tests (TSFresh) (Christ et al. 2018).
+According to this method, they firstly extract the flux and time columns, then extracted some time domain data properties, like absolute energy.
+And, with this method they got better results compared to the previous works that TSFresh package was not used (A. Malik et al. 2021).
+This feature extraction process contains commonly used techniques such as Fourier Transform, resampling (with 1 hour interval), interpolation if the data is not complete and scaling.